Volunteer to help

 When you join a ride for the first time the Coordinator and Ride Leader will greet you and explain what is involved on their ride.
 They will help you settle in and introduce you to the other volunteers.
 They will then give you a task either leading or sidewalking depending upon your experience.

 Twice a year we run comprehensive training courses, both during the day and in the evening.
 These will cover: leading a horse, sidewalking, tacking up, using the hoist and many other topics.
 These are run by experienced people in the group and experienced stable staff.
-Once a year the Red Cross run a first aid course for us which is always well received.
+Once a year the St John's Ambulance run a first aid course for us which is always well received.